platformps/AD-SBA-CoreJava-Hibernate-JUnit-Learner/README.md

 | getCourseById           | Course        | int courseId                  | return course if exists, also handle commit,rollback, and exceptions                                            |
 ---
 #### Requirement 3 - Service layer:
+The classes listed below are concrete classes.
+The following class implements the **StudentI** and **CourseI** interfaces, as well as overrides and implements all abstract service methods.

 implement interfaces:
 - StudentService
 - CourseService